Davis-Technical-College/CanvasAssistantBlazorWASM/Contribution.md

     - Creates a cookie with value of type `T` with specified key, expiring in the specified number of seconds
 - DeleteValueAsync
     - Deletes a cookie with the specified key

+## CourseSelector.cs (Client)

+Utility class for getting and setting a course selection.
+This should be accessible from any part of the client application.

+#### Methods

+- SetSelection
+    - Sets the selected course.
+Requires a course id and name.
+- GetSelection
+    - Returns the selected course id and name (int, string), or (null, null).